Nitesh-Pandit/Basic-Calculator/README.md

 -------Project Overview-------

-This project is an Advanced Calculator built using HTML, CSS, and JavaScript.
+This project is a Basic Calculator built using HTML, CSS, and JavaScript.
 It performs all basic arithmetic operations and includes extra features like Square Root (√), Percentage (%), and Memory Functions (M+, M-, MR, MC).
 It also has smart input validation — users cannot start with an operator or enter multiple consecutive operators — ensuring a clean and correct calculation process.

 --------Technologies Used---------

 HTML5 – Structure of the calculator

-CSS3 – Styling and layout (responsive and modern UI)

-JavaScript (ES6) – Logic and interactivity
+CSS3 – Styling and layout (responsive and modern UI) JavaScript (ES6) – Logic and interactivity

 ----------Project Objectives----------

 To design a user-friendly calculator interface.
 To implement basic and advanced operations using JavaScript.
 To demonstrate error handling and input validation in a front-end project.

 ----------- Features--------------

- Basic Operations
+ -----Basic Operations-----

 Addition (+)
 Subtraction (−)
 Multiplication (×)